Steve Newton

 Steve Newton (born April 23, 1941) is an American basketball coach.
-He was men's head coach at Murray State University from 1985 to 1991 and at University of South Carolina from 1991–1993.
-A native of Terre Haute, Indiana, he was a player at Indiana State University from 1960–1963.
+He was men's head coach at Murray State University from 1985 to 1991 and at University of South Carolina from 1991 to 1993.
+A native of Terre Haute, Indiana, he was a player at Indiana State University from 1960 to 1963; he scored 890 points over three varsity seasons and helped lead the Sycamores to berths in the 1962 and 1963 NAIA Tournaments.
 A graduate of Terre Haute's Gerstmeyer Tech, he played high school basketball for the legendary Howard Sharpe, the winningest coach in Indiana high school basketball.

 Coaching career

 Assistant coaching

 After serving as head coach at two Indiana high schools, Reelsville H.S.
-1963-65 and Plainfield H.S.1965-69, Newton served as an assistant coach under Ron Greene at the University of New Orleans from 1969-1973.
-In 1971, he helped lead the Privateers to a No. 1 ranking in the final Division II poll (21-1), as the team finished fourth in the NCAA Division II Regionals.
+1963-65 and Plainfield H.S.1965-69, Newton served as an assistant coach under Ron Greene at the University of New Orleans from 1969 to 1973.
+In 1971, he helped lead the Privateers to a No. 1 ranking in the final Division II poll (21–1), as the team finished fourth in the NCAA Division II Regionals.
 The following season, he helped lead New Orleans to third place in the NCAA Division II Regionals.

-On May 1, 1973, Newton was hired by Athletic Director Charles N. Shira to the Mississippi State University basketball coaching staff.
+On May 1, 1973, Newton was hired by athletic director Charles N. Shira to the Mississippi State University basketball coaching staff.
 Under Head Coach Kermit Davis, Newton was in charge of recruiting, scouting and defensive play responsibilities.
-On May 11, 1978, following Davis' resignation, Greene was named head coach at Mississippi State by Director of Athletics Bob Tyler.
+On May 11, 1978, following Davis' resignation, Greene was named head coach at Mississippi State by director of athletics Bob Tyler.
 Greene joined assistants Newton and Mike Dill, who were already on the basketball staff.

-In 1978, Newton was hired by Athletic Director Johnny Reagan at Murray State University as associate coach to newly hired Greene.
-Newton served as associate coach under Greene from 1978-1985.
+In 1978, Newton was hired by athletic director Johnny Reagan at Murray State University as associate coach to newly hired Greene.
+Newton served as associate coach under Greene from 1978 to 1985.